MufazalAhmad/MufazalAhmad/README.md

 ### Hi there 👋,My name is Mufazal Ahmad.
-I am a Flutter or Andriod developer.
+I am a Flutter developer.